Everything You Need to Know About Exit Interviews.

 Q - Did the company management care about you and help you accomplish your personal and professional development and career goals?

 Q - What would you recommend to help us create a better workplace?

 Q - Do the policies and procedures of the company help create a well-managed, consistent, and fair workplace in which expectations are clearly defined?

-Q - Describe the qualities and characteristics of the person who is most likely to succeed in this company.
+Q - Describe the qualities and characteristics of the person most likely to succeed in this company.

-Q - What are the key qualities and skills we should seek in your replacement?
+Q - What are the essential qualities and skills we should seek in your replacement?